redhat-developer/rpm-packaging-guide/source/rpm-guide.rst

 ``Requires``        A comma-separate list of packages that are required by the
                     software to run once installed.
 ``ExcludeArch``     In the event a piece of software can not operate on a
-                    specific processor architectue, you can exclude it here.
+                    specific processor architecture, you can exclude it here.
 ==================  ============================================================

 There are three "special" directives listed above which are ``Name``,